Canadian Open (tennis): History

 The event was played on clay until it was switched permanently to hard courts in 1979.
 Up to the end of the 1980 Canadian Open, both the men's and women's tournaments were played as a single combined tournament at the National Tennis Centre in Toronto.
 In 1981, the men's tournament was played at the Jarry Park Stadium in Montreal for the first time.
 Similarly, 1982 was the first year in which the women's tournament was played in Montreal.
-From 1981–2019, the men's event was played in Toronto in even numbered years and in Montreal in odd numbered years, while the women's event was played in Montreal in even numbered years and in Toronto in odd numbered years.
-After the 2020 tournament was cancelled due to the COVID-19 pandemic, the tournament since 2021 has seen the men play in Toronto in odd numbered years and in Montreal in even numbered years, and the women play in Montreal in odd numbered years and in Toronto in even numbered years.
+From 1981 to 2019, the men's event was played in Toronto in even-numbered years and in Montreal in odd-numbered years, while the women's event was played in Montreal in even numbered years and in Toronto in odd numbered years.
+As Tennis Canada officially regards the 2020 tournament as being postponed to 2021 due to the COVID-19 pandemic, the same host cities were maintained.
+Therefore since then, Toronto now hosts the men's tournament in odd-numbered years and women's in even-numbered years, and vice-versa.

-The most recent Canadian men's player to win the Canadian Open was Robert Bédard who won the championship in 1955 over compatriot Henri Rochon in the final, again in 1957 over Ramanathan Krishnan in the final, and finally in 1958 over Whitney Reed in the final.
-The most recent Canadian women's player to win the singles title was Victoria Mboko who won the women's singles championships over Naomi Osaka in 2025.
+The most recent Canadian men's player to win the Canadian Open was Robert Bédard, who won the championship in 1955 over compatriot Henri Rochon in the final, again in 1957 over Ramanathan Krishnan in the final, and finally in 1958 over Whitney Reed in the final.
+The most recent Canadian women's player to win the singles title was Victoria Mboko, who won the women's singles championships over Naomi Osaka in 2025.

 In 1989, two Canadian male tennis players, Grant Connell and Andrew Sznajder, reached the quarterfinals of the event.
 They were eliminated by Ivan Lendl and Andre Agassi respectively.
 Lendl has been the tournament's most successful singles player, reaching the final nine times and winning the title in 1980, 1981, 1983, 1987, 1988, and 1989.